facultyai/dash-bootstrap-components/docs/components_page/components/toast.md

 ## Positioning

 Toasts can be placed using CSS.
-If positioning a single toast you can use the `style` and `class_name` arguments to place it.
+If positioning a single toast you can use the `style` and `className` arguments to place it.
 If you will display multiple notifications consider wrapping them in a container and positioning the container so that the notifications stack properly.

 {{example:components/toast/position.py:toast}}